 How to visit Athens with a baby

-But where to start?!
 Athens is a big city and there are so many museums and places to visit, I was a bit overwhelmed when I started planning our trip.
 Especially since this would be our first family trip!
 We had a little boy in July 2018 and despite being quite a seasoned traveler I was nervous about our Athens city trip with a baby.

+Would we like traveling with a baby?
 How to decide upon a realistic itinerary?
 How to access the sites?
 Would they be stroller friendly?
 How much distance would we be able to cover with a baby in Athens?
 What about public transport?
 And would I be able to breastfeed my baby in public in Greece?

 All these questions and more will be covered in this post!
 So if you are wondering if it’s possible to visit Athens with a baby I can safely say: yes, it most definitely is!

 I personally found 3 months a very convenient age for a first trip.
 Baby is still very portable, sleeps a lot during the day and cannot walk (aka get lost) on his own.
-Also, Daniel loves being carried around in our ergonomic baby carrier which made it easy to explore Athens (and especially the Acropolis, read more below).
+Also, D. loves being carried around in our ergonomic baby carrier which made it easy to explore Athens (and especially the Acropolis, read more below).

 Our 48 hour Athens itinerary with a baby